Why Some Babies Are Harder (and That’s Okay) - Baby Chick

 The blend of these nine traits comprises your child’s unique temperament and behavioral style.
 Some combinations are easier than others to live with, manage, and even love.

 These innate temperament traits determine how well your children fit into the world of your expectations and the demands of other caregivers and teachers.
-If there is a good fit for an infant’s temperament and parent’s expectations, then there is harmony.
+If there is a good fit between an infant’s temperament and a parent’s expectations, then there is harmony.
 But if there is not a poor fit, it will result in behavioral problems.
 For example, expecting a highly active child to remain still for long periods of time is a temperament-limiting task.

 Share